My story: I should have known better…

-Two years later, I set up the first EU specialist dental laboratory (Zacher Sleep Appliances – ZSA) to exclusively make these devices and I ran the same for over a decade.
+Two years later, in a shed in my garden, I set up the first EU specialist dental laboratory (Zacher Sleep Appliances – ZSA) to exclusively make these devices.

 Fast forward 11 years and here I am pictured right, wearing a PAP mask, larking around on a training course.

 My career had moved into the corporate world (still within the sleep industry) and I found myself snoring.

 So, I became a custom anti-snoring device user!